-- Interpret what the scientific facts tell us about nutrition and health; - Discuss reasons for why we eat what we eat; - Describe the nutrition standards and guidelines set forth by the U.S. government; - List the major anatomic structures of the gastrointestinal (GI) system and explain the processes of digestion, absorption, and transport; - Describe the major nutrients, vitamins, and minerals and their roles in the body; - Explain the concepts of energy balance and weight control; - Discuss the relationship between physical fitness, health, and nutrition; - Explain the relationship between diet and health; - Recognize and design a nutritious diet utilizing balance, adequacy, moderation, calorie control, and variety
+- Interpret what the scientific facts tell us about nutrition and health; - Explain the nutrition standards and guidelines; - Describe the processes of digestion, absorption, and transport; - Describe the major nutrients, vitamins, and minerals and their roles in the body; - Explain the concepts of energy balance and weight control and their relationship; - Explain the relationship between diet and health

-Course Evaluation (exams, term papers, projects,etc., and percentages towards final grades): Grading will be based on a combination of weekly exams, class participation, diet analysis assignments, and a final exam using the following guidelines:
+Course Evaluation (exams, term papers, projects,etc., and percentages towards final grades):

+Grading will be based on a combination of quizzes, class participation, diet analysis assignments, and a final exam using the following guidelines:

-Weekly Quizzes: 40% of final grade
+Quizzes: 40% of final grade

 Class Participation: 30% of final grade

 Diet Analysis: 20% of final grade

 Final Exam: 10% of final grade

-Weekly quizzes will have no time limit.
+Quizzes will have no time limit.
 You may use any references you like to answer the questions.
-The reason I have not set time limits on these quizzes is because I would like you to use the text to help you answer the questions and UNDERSTAND the concept rather than just memorize terms without any understanding.
+The reason time limits have not been set for these quizzes is because I would like you to use the text to help you answer the questions and UNDERSTAND the concept rather than just memorize terms without any understanding.
 Therefore, I encourage you to look at the quiz BEFORE you even read the chapter to see where you should be paying special attention.
 You can even print it out so you will have it while you are reading the chapter if that is helpful.
 Quizzes are based on required reading assignments as well as the "Hints for Understanding the Chapter".
 You may enter the quiz as many times as you like until you click on FINISH (just remember to save questions that you do answer).
 To receive credit, quizzes MUST be completed by the due date for the appropriate session.